ErenalpK/2026worldcup_prediction/README.md

 ## Project Overview
 This project aims to predict which teams will qualify for the FIFA 2026 World Cup and determine the potential tournament winner by analyzing historical international football match data.

+## Research Question
+Can historical performance, FIFA rankings, and squad strength accurately predict the qualification and potential winner of the FIFA 2026 World Cup?

 ## Motivation
 Football has always been a passion of mine, and the FIFA World Cup has been one of my favorite sporting events since childhood.
-The excitement, unpredictability, and high-level competition make it a unique tournament where data-driven insights can help uncover hidden patterns and trends.As someone who aims to build a career at the intersection of **football and data science**, I wanted to use this project as an opportunity to gain hands-on experience in football analytics.
+The excitement, unpredictability, and high-level competition make it a unique tournament where data-driven insights can help uncover hidden patterns and trends.
+As someone who aims to build a career at the intersection of **football and data science**, I wanted to use this project as an opportunity to gain hands-on experience in football analytics.
 By applying **data science techniques to real-world football data**, I hope to develop practical skills that will be useful in my future career.

 ## Objectives
 - Predict World Cup 2026 qualification outcomes based on past qualifiers and current group standings.